-- Line 1 begins with a '@' character and is followed by a sequence identifier and an optional description (like a FASTA title line). - Line 2 is the sequence letters, in upper or lower case, but OBITools only write sequences as lower cases. - Line 3 begins with a '+' character and is optionally followed by the same sequence identifier (and any description) again. - Line 4 encodes the quality values for the sequence in Line 2, and must contain the same number of symbols as letters in the sequence.
+- Line 1 begins with a '@' character and is followed by a sequence identifier and an optional description (like a :ref:fasta title line). - Line 2 is the raw sequence letters. - Line 3 begins with a '+' character and is optionally followed by the same sequence identifier (and any description) again. - Line 4 encodes the quality values for the sequence in Line 2, and must contain the same number of symbols as letters in the sequence.

-A FASTQ file looks like this:
+A fastq file containing a single sequence might look like this: